Peteous/Practice/README.md

 9. shareQuoteWLink.py
  - This script mimics the functionality of a Workflow workflow that I made.
 It takes a copied quote and a url input to the share sheet, combines them together in markdown format, and output that text to popular writing apps.

+10. EmailParser.py
+ - This file defines methods for checking input for containing an email formatted string, and extracting an email formatted string from a string.
+These methods use regular expressions.